One goal of simple living should be to strive for more financial independence.

 - Independence – Reaching complete financial independence means that you make enough income from your investments that you don’t need to work anymore.
 It’s widely accepted that you can withdraw about 4% of your investments each year.
 This means you are financially independent when your total invested money is 25X your annual expenses.
 For many people, this is between $1-$1.5 million.

-- Abundance – You are in stage of abundance when you have more wealth then you’ll ever need.
+- Abundance – You are in a stage of abundance when you have more wealth then you’ll ever need.
 You’re able to donate generously and invest in passion projects without fear of financial implication.

 How To Become More Financially Independent